SwitchzzZ3Zcpp/CringeMessenger/README.md

 # CringeMessenger
 P2P Messenger
+# Prepare to build.

-To build CringeMessenger, you need some dependencies.
+To build CringeMessenger, you need some dependencies and build tools.

+Build tools: `Make`, `CMake v3.22.0 or higher`

-`glfw3`, `Boost`, `OpenSSL` and `OpenGL 3.3 core` supported video card.
+Dependencies: `glfw3`, `Boost`, `OpenSSL` and `OpenGL 3.3 core` supported video card.

-How to Build?
+# How to Build?

 To build CringeMessenger, you need to follow a few steps.